Chart Color Schemes

 Mitcham demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Mitcham exceeds broader benchmarks.
-As of a recent study, 44.9% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 31.2% in the SA4 region.
-Bachelor degrees are most common at 28.3%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.6%).
-Vocational pathways account for 24.2% of qualifications, with advanced diplomas at 11.1% and certificates at 13.1%.
+Educational attainment in Mitcham is significantly higher than the broader benchmarks.
+44.9% of residents aged 15 and above hold university qualifications, compared to 30.4% in Australia and 31.2% in the SA4 region.
+Bachelor degrees are the most common at 28.3%, followed by postgraduate qualifications at 12.0% and graduate diplomas at 4.6%.
+Vocational pathways account for 24.2% of qualifications among those aged 15 and above, with advanced diplomas at 11.1% and certificates at 13.1%.

 Frequently Asked Questions - Education